Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 ### FileBeat
 - *Which file is the playbook?* filebeat-playbook.yml
 - *Where do you copy it?* on the Ansible controle node at: /etc/ansible/roles/filebeat-playbook.yml
-- *Which file do you update to make Ansible run the playbook on a specific machine?* Ansible host file at /etc/ansible/hosts
+- *Which file do you update to make Ansible run the playbook on a specific machine?* Ansible host file at /etc/ansible/hosts to configure the groups and playbook file to push out to a specific ip.
 - *How do I specify which machine to install the ELK server on versus which to install Filebeat on?*
-   - This requires a Kibana endpoint configuration, on the configuration file (filebeat-config.yml) this looks like:
-   - setup.kibana:
-     - host: "10.1.0.4:5601" Because we are connecting the webVM's to the ELK server, we need to edit the configuration file to include the ELK server's IP address as the host.
+   - First, both [elk] and [webservers] IP addresses need to be added to the Ansible Control node host file /etc/ansible/hosts
+   - Second, the playbook instructions will specify which machine to install to based on the host groups.
 - *Which URL do you navigate to in order to check that the ELK server is running?* http://10.1.0.4:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._